-In addition to the menu of BLISS projects on offer, this year we are inviting Harvard College undergraduates to propose their own campus-based social science research projects under supervision of a faculty mentor.
-(A maximum of two “independent research” students will be accepted to the program.)
+In addition to the menu of BLISS projects on offer, students may propose their own campus-based social science research projects under supervision of a faculty mentor.
+(A maximum of four “independent research” students will be accepted to the program.)
 NOTE: These slots may be extremely competitive, and priority will be given to advanced students demonstrating strong research skills.
 Students earlier in their academic careers should consider applying to faculty-led projects.

 This option may be most suitable for an existing student-faculty research collaboration that would benefit from the student’s ability to commit to fulltime work over an extended period.

 To propose a BLISS independent research project, student applicants must a) identify a mentor, and b) describe the proposed research in detail, including: